Click on images to enlarge

 Status & Distribution

 Migrant from Northern Europe, possibly the Netherlands where it has increased recently.
 First observed in July 2002 in Norfolk.
 Also in the Channel Islands since 1995.
-Now occurs almost annually, and has attempted to breed.
+Now occurs almost annually, and has been proven (2018) to breed.